Strongly proper connected coloring of graphs: Introduction

 A sequence of the form $c_1c_2\cdots c_nc_1c_2\cdots c_n$ is called a \emph{repetition}.
 An edge-colored path is \emph{nonrepetitive} if its color sequence does not contain a repetition as a \emph{block}, i.e., a subsequence of \emph{consecutive} terms.
 An edge-colored graph $G$ is \emph{nonrepetitively connected} if every pair of distinct vertices is joined by at least one nonrepetitive path.
 Denote by $\nrc(G)$ the least number of colors needed for such a coloring of $G$.

 Is it true that $\nrc(G)$ is finitely bounded for $2$-connected graphs?
 Notice that it is not at all obvious that $\nrc (P)$ is finite for every path $P$.
 However, by a 1906 result of Thue \cite{Thue}, every path can be nonrepetitively colored by using just \emph{three} colors.
-So, there is a chance for a positive answer, what is also supported by our next result.
+So, there is a chance for a finite bound and we prove that this is indeed true.